-When Jürgen’s program won an affiliation with the Portland Timbers last year and changed it’s name, Paul reached […]
+When Jürgen’s program won an affiliation with the Portland Timbers last year and changed it’s name, Paul […]

 I may have been the most popular girl in town the other Friday night.
 It was a sticky 96 degrees, and I was standing downtown handing out free jars of ice-cold lemonade.

 No, it wasn’t because I felt bad for those red and sweaty faces.
 It was to promote designated driving for MADD, Mothers Against Drunk Driving.
-That ice-cold lemonade was a strategy to wrangle in […]
+That ice-cold lemonade was a strategy to wrangle […]

 When you’re building a new website to replace an old worn-out model, don’t forget about the “404 page.”